herat130/AI/READme.md

 - npx lerna run build [at root folder to compile all dependecy]
 - npx lerna test [at root folder]
 - npx lerna add-caching to create nx file for caching commands like build , run , test etc...
+- update lerna for independent versioning
+- use of concurrently to execute both the server of pwa and ui-library application